Over-squashing in Spatiotemporal Graph Neural Networks: Conclusions

 \section{Conclusions}

-In this work, we have formally characterized spatiotemporal over-squashing in \glspl{gnn}, demonstrating its distinctions from the static case.
+In this work, we have formally characterized spatiotemporal over-squashing in \glspl{stgnn}, demonstrating its distinctions from the static case.
 Our analysis reveals that convolutional \glspl{stgnn} counterintuitively favor information propagation from temporally distant points, offering key insights into their behavior.
 Despite their structural differences, we proved that both \gls{tas} and \gls{tts} paradigms equally suffer from this phenomenon, providing theoretical justification for computationally efficient implementations.
 Experiments on synthetic and real-world datasets confirm our theoretical framework's practical relevance.
 The insights from this study directly impact the design of effective spatiotemporal architectures.
-By bridging theory and practice, we contribute to a deeper understanding of \glspl{stgnn} and provide principled guidance for their implementation. \paragraph{Limitations and future work} Our focus on factorized convolutional approaches aligns with established \gls{gnn} research while extending existing theoretical results to the spatiotemporal domain.
-While this choice reflects popular design patterns, our analysis does not directly include recurrent architectures or models with joint space-time filters, which present opportunities for future work.
+By bridging theory and practice, we contribute to a deeper understanding of \glspl{stgnn} and provide principled guidance for their implementation. \paragraph{Limitations and future work} We focus on factorized convolutional \glspl{stgnn}, aligning with established \gls{gnn} research while extending existing theoretical results to the spatiotemporal domain.
+This choice allows for clean theoretical bounds and a controlled setting applicable to both \gls{tts} and \gls{tas} variants.
+However, it also limits the generality of our results to models where cross-dimensional interactions are blocked.
+Extending our framework to models with joint space–time filters or recurrent \glspl{stgnn}, which follow fundamentally different propagation dynamics, represents a valuable direction for future work.
+Finally, our sensitivity bounds are derived in the worst case and are therefore potentially conservative; deriving tighter, data-dependent estimates and conducting a systematic analysis of mitigation strategies remain promising directions for future research.

 \begin{ack} The authors wish to thank Francesco Di Giovanni for the valuable feedback and collaboration during the initial phase of this research.
 M.B.\ and J.B.\ are partially supported by the EPSRC Turing AI World-Leading Research Fellowship No. EP/X040062/1 and EPSRC AI Hub No. EP/Y028872/1.
 C.A.\ is partly supported by the Swiss National Science Foundation under grant no. 204061 \emph{HORD GNN: Higher-Order Relations and Dynamics in Graph Neural Networks} and the International Partnership Program of the Chinese Academy of Sciences under Grant 104GJHZ2022013GC. \end{ack}